10 Movies Filmed in Manhattan College’s Backyard

 This 2011 independent film about an ex-con who returns home to the Bronx after three years in prison was shot entirely on location in the borough, including at DeWitt Clinton High School located on West Mosholu Parkway close to the film's namesake, Gun Hill Road, which runs along part of Van Cortlandt Park.

 10. The Secret Life of Walter Mitty (2013)

 Starring: Ben Stiller, Kristen Wiig, Sean Penn

 Most recently, film crews have been spotted on Independence Avenue and the Henry Hudson Parkway in Riverdale shooting this upcoming remake of the 1947 classic, based on the short story by James Thurber.
-The film stars Ben Stiller as the whimsical Walter Mitty and is due out in 2013.
+The film stars Ben Stiller as the whimsical Walter Mitty and was released in 2013.

 A behind-the-scenes look at two movies filmed on Manhattan's campus: